md-zaman/docker-learning/mosh-notes.md

     So an image can be in any registry.
 The default registry docker uses is dockerhub. \
     If the image is in some other registry, we have to type the full URL

-3. `latest` tag: \
+3. `latest` tag:
+    ```bash
-    FROM node:latest \
+    FROM node:latest
+    ```
-    Avoid using the latest tag in FROM because the registry might get updated and your app might not be compatible with the new version. \
+    Avoid using the latest tag in `FROM` because the registry might get updated and your app might not be compatible with the new version. \
     So, always use a `specific version`.

-4. To run a container we need to do the following: \
+4. To run a container, we need to do the following: \
     a.
 Make a Dockerfile \
     b.
 Build a docker image with the docker build command and \
     c.
 Run the container